 - "Global temperatures stopped rising in 1998."

-This argument has lost some steam lately, especially since 2005 and 2010 tied as the hottest years on record — not to mention historic heat in 2012.
+This argument has lost some steam lately, especially since 2005 and 2010 tied as the hottest years on record — a title that was later surpassed by 2014, and is widely expected to fall again when all the 2015 data are in.
 But it also wasn't very convincing to begin with, since it implies that only a linear year-to-year rise indicates a trend.
 1998 was hot, but it's considered an outlier because a strong El Niño skewed it even hotter.
-This graph shows yearly variability of global temperature anomalies (thin line) as well as as the "smoothed" average (bold line) from 1880 to 2010:
+This graph shows yearly global temperature anomalies from 1951 to 2014:

 - "Glaciers are actually growing."